Nutlope/aicommits/README.md

 Default: `gpt-3.5-turbo`

 The Chat Completions (`/v1/chat/completions`) model to use.
 Consult the list of models available in the [OpenAI Documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility).
+For other providers, please find model names in their documents.

 > Tip: If you have access, try upgrading to [`gpt-4`](https://platform.openai.com/docs/models/gpt-4) for next-level code analysis.
 It can handle double the input size, but comes at a higher cost.
 Check out OpenAI's website to learn more.